 The City of Kingston experiences a variety of weather conditions.
 For details on how to deal with extreme weather please review the information below.

-In extremely hot weather, people are vulnerable to heat-related health-conditions such as cramps, heat exhaustion, and heat strokes.
+In extremely hot weather, people are vulnerable to heat-related health conditions such as cramps, heat exhaustion, and heat strokes.
+More information about how to take care of yourself and your family and the heat thresholds can be found on the Public Health website.

 During severe weather, such as thunderstorms, flash flooding and tornados, check the radio, television and Environment Canada for more information.
 Environment Canada provides forecasts and warning information 24 hours a day.